christophernhill/rc_howtos/examples/Using-Gaussian/README.md

 <p>If you would rather run your own .com test then you will need to copy the .com file of your choice into your working directory, for this example we use the hexclethane.com file.</p>

 <p> To automate this process you can use a simple script like the one shown below by either:</p>
-* Downloading the script by right clicking the 'gaussiantest.sh' link and clicking 'Save Link As'
+* Downloading the script by right clicking the 'gaussiantest.sh' link above and clicking 'Save Link As'
 * Creating your own script by copying the script below and adjusting the relevant data.